-ALDinHE’s funding call 2021-2022 is now open.
-Please submit applications by 23.59 29 July 2021.
+ALDinHE’s funding call opens in June of each year for 4 weeks.
 We have £5,000 available in funding, with a maximum of £1,000 per project, and this opportunity is open to anyone who works at a member institution.
 Each year ALDinHE allocates funding for innovative research projects that focus on specific aspects of Learning Development.